Where’s your camera?

 – Serenity Praye

-So take the time to go back through your journal.
-Make two columns and put all the things you have no control over in one column.
-In the other column, but those things you do have the ability to change.
+So, take the time to go back through your journal.
+Create two columns, with everything you have no control over in one column and those things you can change in the other.

 Make an action plan of the things you can do today.
-No jobs today, then list those people you can contact.
+If there are no jobs today, list those people you can contact.
 What if you don’t know who to contact?
 Take the time to contact someone and ask them how I find leads.

-Sit down with a few friends and hopefully find a mentor who can help you sort out your list and thoughts.
+Sit down with a few friends and hopefully find a mentor to help you sort out your list and thoughts.
 They can help you find the wisdom you need to make it through the day.

-I think you should have one last action item on your To-Do List for the day.
-Always find some way to help someone today.
+You should have one last action item on your To-Do List for the day: always find a way to help someone today.

 I recommend making a list of people you will contact once a week.
-Each day plans to get 3 to 5 people.
+We plan to get 3 to 5 people each day.

 While you may think you need to contact all these people and get them to help you, I challenge you to listen to them.
-Ask questions and get to know each person and where they are right now in life.
+Ask questions and get to know each person and where they are now.

 Do they need a word of encouragement?
 Do they need you to help them make a connection?
 Did you take the time to be able to listen to them?